Dataset

 Analysis

-Key results, thinking impact, and representative failure modes on CMSR—highlighting where current VLMs succeed, where they fail, and what is still missing for constraint-consistent 3D reasoning.
+Key results, thinking impact, and representative failure modes on SCSR—highlighting where current VLMs succeed, where they fail, and what is still missing for constraint-consistent 3D reasoning.

 Key Results